 You might have a different authentication method enabled on the remote Host in which case the authentication prompt will differ from the above.

 The connection icon will change to the Logged On status (learn about statuses):

 In a short while the connection thumbnail will start displaying a preview of the remote screen:

 To disable previews on the thumbnails, uncheck the Update thumbnails checkbox on the View tab in Viewer options.

 To log off, select a connection in the address book and click Logoff on the toolbar.

 You can set the Viewer to automatically log on to remote PCs.

-- Right-click the connection icon and select Properties from the menu:
+Right-click the connection icon and select Properties from the menu:

-- Select the Security section and enable Auto-logon:
+Select the Security section and enable Auto-logon:

 The Relogon connections command makes all the connections in your address book to re-log on.
-This command will only apply to connections that have the Auto-logon option enabled (see above).
+This command will only apply to connections that meet ALL the of the following criteria: